wolfe/termageddon/cursor-settings/commands/review.md

 - [ ] No trailing whitespace on lines
 - [ ] No console.log statements left in production code
 - [ ] No hardcoded credentials or sensitive data
+- [ ] For bug fixes: Bug was verified in browser before fix and verified fixed after fix

 ## Backend (Django) Review Points